-In this section, we provide numerical experiments to illustrate the finite sample properties of our proposed Trans-FARM estimator under the FARM.
-In the simulation part, we study the performance of different methods under various settings of $h$.
-The methods include only-FARM (Algorithm \ref{algo1} with $\mathcal{A}$ being $\varnothing$), Trans-FARM (Algorithm \ref{algo2}), Oracle-Trans-FARM (Algorithm \ref{algo1} with $\mathcal{A}=\mathcal{A}_\eta$), Pooled-Trans-FARM (Algorithm \ref{algo1} with $\mathcal{A}$ being all sources), only-Lasso (Lasso on target data), Trans-Lasso \citep[Algorithm 2]{tian2023transfer}, Oracle-Trans-Lasso (Algorithm 1 in \citep{tian2023transfer} with $\mathcal{A}=\mathcal{A}_\eta$), Pooled-Trans-Lasso (Algorithm 1 in \citep{tian2023transfer} with $\mathcal{A}$ being all sources).
+In this section, we study the estimation performance of different methods under various settings of $h$.
+The methods include Only-FARM (Algorithm \ref{algo1} with $\mathcal{A}$ being $\varnothing$; \cite{fan2024latent}), Trans-FARM (Algorithm \ref{algo2}), Oracle-Trans-FARM (Algorithm \ref{algo1} with $\mathcal{A}=\mathcal{A}_\eta$), Pooled-Trans-FARM (Algorithm \ref{algo1} with $\mathcal{A}$ being all sources), Only-Lasso (Lasso on target data), Trans-Lasso \citep[Algorithm 2]{tian2023transfer}, Oracle-Trans-Lasso (Algorithm 1 in \cite{tian2023transfer} with $\mathcal{A}=\mathcal{A}_\eta$), Pooled-Trans-Lasso (Algorithm 1 in \cite{tian2023transfer} with $\mathcal{A}$ being all sources).
 The $\epsilon_0\hat{\sigma}^2$ in Trans-FARM is set as $2\hat{L}_0^{(0)}$ (see Algorithm \ref{algo2}), similar to the setting in \cite{tian2023transfer}.
 All experiments are conducted in R.

 We generate the data from the FARM model as follows.
 We let $r_0=\ldots=r_K=2$, and the design matrix is generated by